 - We only use 1 company drip.co which also sends out all the emails to you guys.
 Most sites on the internet use at least 2; but it’s common to use 3-6 different sites that all track you.
 And Drip is full SSL secure so the likelihood of your data being snatched by anyone else is greatly decreased.
 To give you persepective as of Jan 2017 only 1/2 of the websites on the web were encrypted (in other words had SSL/TLS).

 - While you visit our site, we’ll track:

 - Products you’ve viewed: we’ll use this to, for example, show you products you’ve recently viewed

 - Location, IP address and browser type: we’ll use this for purposes like estimating taxes and shipping

 - Shipping address: we’ll ask you to enter this so we can, for instance, estimate shipping before you place an order, and send you the order!

 - We collect information about you during the checkout process on our store:

-- When you purchase from us, we’ll ask you to provide information including your name, billing address, shipping address, email address, phone number, credit card/payment details and optional account information like username and password.
+- When you purchase from us, we’ll ask you to provide information including your name, billing address, shipping address (sometimes depending on if the product needs to be shipped to you or not), email address, phone number, credit card/payment details and optional account information like username and password.
 We’ll use this information for purposes, such as, to: